 Photo from https://everydaypowerblog.com/life-changing-quotes/

-I broke out of that mold and strove for something better.
-Here are some simple steps that you can do daily in order to improve your life, one step at a time.
+When I decided to break my mold and strive for something better, I started seeing better things come to me.
+Here are some simple guidelines that you can follow daily in order to improve your life one step at a time.

 Create a vision board